deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 > </details>

-> This table compares the performance of different reward models on RewardBench across four categories: Chat, Chat Hard, Safety, and Reasoning.
+> Table 2 presents a performance comparison of various reward models on the RewardBench benchmark, highlighting the superior performance of the Skywork-Reward models.

 {{< table-caption >}}